Category: Fish Advisories

 • Mercury Advisory for Women and Children: Utah Fish Advisories

-What you need to know about mercury in fish and shellfish; advice from the U.S. Food and Drug Administration and the U.S. Environmental Protection Agency to: Women Who Might Become Pregnant Women Who are Pregnant Nursing Mothers Young Children Nearly all fish and shellfish contain traces of mercury.
-For most people, the risk from mercury…
+What you need to know about mercury in fish and shellfish; advice from the U.S. Food and Drug Administration and the U.S. Environmental Protection Agency to: Nearly all fish and shellfish contain traces of mercury.
+For most people, the risk from mercury by eating fish and shellfish is not a health concern.
+Yet, some fish…

 • Arsenic Contaminant: Utah Fish Advisories

 Arsenic is a naturally occurring element widely distributed in the earth’s crust.
 In the environment, arsenic is combined with oxygen, chlorine, and sulfur to form inorganic arsenic compounds.
-Arsenic in animals and plants combines with carbon and hydrogen to form organic arsenic compounds.
+Arsenic in fish, animals, and plants combines with carbon and hydrogen to form organic arsenic compounds.
 Inorganic arsenic compounds are mainly used to preserve wood.
-Copper chromated arsenic…
+Copper chromated…

 • By Contaminant: Utah Fish Advisories